Container (<e-container>)

 Container Query Example: container-name="example-card"

 Resize the outer container.
-The card background changes when the e-container
+The card background changes when the e-container width exceeds 400px.

 This card's background will change when the `e-container` (its parent) width exceeds 400px.